 IllumiNations first premiered at Epcot in 1999, and had its final show on September 30, 2019.
-Today we’re sharing 8 final facts about this nighttime spectacular.
+Today we’re sharing honoring this show with 8 facts you didn’t know!

 Table of Contents